exitus1/Video-Scripts/proposal.md

 - Explainer and “How To” videos.
 I look forward to creating videos on how to use LN, the DEX, Privacy, etc
 - General Decred Videos
 - Smaller form Videos for the likes of Twitter.
 - Video editing support for any community members that may request it.
-(Example: DCR Australia, Checkmate, etc)
+(Example: DCR Australia, Checkmate's Research, etc)
 - Video material for Events (Example: Consensus 2020)
+- Broader CryptoCurrency Videos similar to what DCR Brasil accomplished on their YouTube channel.

 Videos are uploaded to Decred's YouTube & Bitchute Channel.